All Undergraduate/Transfer/Graduate Students

 - Art song (in Italian, French, or German)

-*BA Music (Musical theatre) degree applicants choose selections from Broadway musical genre
+*BA Music (Musical theatre) degree applicants should choose musical theatre selections

 - Classical work from standard organ repertoire

 - Two verses of a traditional hymn: (1) include appropriate introduction; (2) first verse played as written; second verse may be a re-harmonization or improvisation based on first verse

 - Technique exercises (facility on manuals and pedals)

 - Two contrasting audition excerpts (technical v. lyrical skills) from standard winds repertoire Audition selections 3-5 minutes length.
 Excerpts may be major concerto, sonata, or solo work

 - Major/minor scales (2-octaves) with articulations as determined by audition committee

 Percussion (demonstrate proficiency on multiple instruments)

 Applicants should bring drum sticks and mallets.